HackLinux/e8/journal/journal.md

 I think I probably should implement the SSA/TAC first.
 Rather than directly jump to the entire language.

+Another way might be first try to connect our RISC to LLVM backend, although I am not sure if it is easy to do.

 **2014.3.7**

 Finished most of the part of the lexer.
 Now a program can be parsed into tokens.